-Infinite Careers is a new collaboration between Career Services (CAPD) and the MIT Alumni Association to explore career paths and the non-linearity of career decision making.
+Infinite Careers is a collaboration between Career Advising & Professional Development and the MIT Alumni Association to explore career paths and the non-linearity of career decision making.
 Read profiles of alumni with unique career paths, hear their stories and network at a series of talks.

 Courses 15 & 17, 2008

 Ali Wyne is a Washington, DC-based policy analyst with the RAND Corporation's Defense and Political Sciences Department.
 He has published extensively in outlets including the New York Times, the Washington Post, the Wall Street Journal, the Boston Globe, and the Christian Science Monitor.
 Read more about Ali.

 MIT SB Course 2 ‘97, MIT MAS SM '02, MIT MAS PhD '11